RLNT/sinus-staff-list/CONFIGURATION.md

     *Details*:
     - optional option | default value: `[COLOR=#c8c8c8][B]AWAY[/B][/COLOR]`
-    - enter the phrase of the status if the user is away/afk
+    - enter the phrase of the status if the client is away/afk
     - this option is only shown if you selected *Yes* for the away status

     *Info*:
-    - defines the format of the status phrase if the user is away/afk
+    - defines the format of the status phrase if the client is away/afk
     - this is only a part of the whole line
     - if you want to edit the whole line, you have to configure the *User-Line* option
     </details>